By-Nordenfelt-AB/log4njs/README.md

 ### Benchmarks
-There is a couple of sample scripts provided to highlight the performance impact of various configurations.<br>
+There are a couple of sample scripts provided to highlight the performance impact of various configurations.<br>
 All benchmarks run 10000 iterations.

 Before running the benchmarks, run: